 This collection aids researchers in African studies, anthropology, archaeology, architecture, art history, geography, history, and literature, as well as those focused on geomatics, historic preservation, urban planning, and visual and spatial technologies.
 It is a comprehensive tool for museums, libraries, NGOs, and government organizations engaged in the conservation and management of cultural heritage sites.

-World Heritage Sites: Africa was developed in collaboration with scholars and institutions across Africa, Europe, and North America, with generous support from the Andrew W. Mellon Foundation and the Arcadia Fund.
+World Heritage Sites: Africa was developed in collaboration with scholars and institutions across Africa, Europe, and North America, with generous support from the Mellon Foundation and the Arcadia Fund.
 It offers more than 86,000 objects in 30 sub-collections, providing visual, contextual, and spatial documentation of African heritage sites.

 Spatial data, obtained through laser scanning and photogrammetry, satellite remote sensing, GPS surveying, and conventional surveying, includes: